Necromancer376/20BCE2110_MerkleTree/README.md

 ## Architecture of Merkle Tree

 Merkle tree has same architecture as binary trees but all leaf nodes are at same level.
 Each node is a hash of its child nodes, leaf nodes being the exception.
 Any hash functions can be used for hashing of data.
 Hash function maps input to a fixed output.
-The output is unique so it is very efficient 'O(1)' to find data in large dataset
+The output is unique so it is very efficient `O(1)` to find data in large dataset

 ![image](https://user-images.githubusercontent.com/66357015/165552624-5e98498f-1d20-4d1d-9bea-adb7128d19fe.png)

+## Algorithm
+- Get leaf elemets
+- Duplicate last element if odd number of elements are there
+- Make new node array
+- Add new node to array as hash of two consecutive nodes in one level below it and set them as child nodes.
+- Repeat last step till all elements are hashed
+- Repeat last 3 steps till array is of size 1

 ## Folder Structure